NyneDZN/NeptuneOS/docs/installation.md

 <details><summary>Why Pro? 💬</summary>
 <br>
-Home editions do not support numerous amount of registry tweaks that are supported in Pro.
+Home editions do not support a numerous amount of registry tweaks that are supported in Pro, such as those related to the Group Policy.
 </details>

 ## 💽 Downloading your ISO